Why Are Women More Prone To Anxiety?

 So I guess it is fair to admit that in the main, women are less physically and cognitively conditioned than men, to process emotion quickly and effectively – Yikes!
 STOP with trying to be so in control and strong all the time…

 Do you feel powerless, anxious and overwhelmed to make change happen in your life?

 I’d like to offer you an immediate opportunity to take a break from your stresses and anxieties.
 Click to download my FREE De-Stress Audio.

 How To Help Yourself To Feel Less Anxiety

 Women feel so deeply.
 The key is to allow these feelings to empower you.
 The next time you feel over-emotional, I want you to think of that emotion as nutrition for your soul.
 Feed yourself on your emotion… breathe into your feelings and allow yourself to grow!

 For me personally twenty years ago, it was only when I began to truly own my feelings that anxiety in my life began to ease and my perception of my power began to grow.

 Worrying, feeling afraid, feeling unsure socially and professionally is not a sign of weakness.
 It is a sign of humanity.
-It is not something be ashamed of, or embarrassed by.
+It is not something to be ashamed of or embarrassed by.